rabbidave/LatentSpace.Tools/README.md

 ### 4. System Breadcrumb

-The **System Breadcrumb** is a SHA-256 hash of the initial `use_case_registry.json`, used as a shared secret for deployment identity verification and auditability.
+The **System Breadcrumb** is a SHA-256 (or contemporaneous equivalent) hash of the initial `use_case_registry.json`, used as a shared secret for deployment identity verification and auditability.
 It provides immutable context anchoring for logs and requests.

 **Artifacts:**
 - `use_case_registry.json` – Source of truth for the AI Passport